samhuk/exhibitor/contributing/development.md

 It runs on MacOS, Windows, and Linux environments.

-One exception are the **release building scripts**.
-These use `make`, which can be installed via `sudo apt install make`.
-If on Windows, it is recommended to use WSL.
+One exception is the **release process** because it uses `make` which is unavailable on Windows.
+One must use a UNIX-like OS or WSL. `make` can be installed via `sudo apt install make`.

-It runs on many versions of Node.js, tested back to version 14.x.
+Exhibitor is tested to Node.js versions back to 16.

 ## Development Deployment

 For a development deployment, run `npm start`.

-This starts a hot-reloading build of the site client, server, and test component library (within `/test/componentLibrary`), and serves the client and server by default at http://localhost:4001.
+This starts a hot-reloading build of the Exhibitor Site Client, Server, and test component library (within `/test/componentLibrary`), and serves the Site by default at http://localhost:4001.

 ## Structure